0xpics/piconi-piceli_writeups/matryoshkadoll.md

 ###### Solved by @0xpics and @JoaoPedroPiceli

-> This CTF is about Forensics, Hidden Files
+> This CTF is about Forensics, steganography

 ## Sobre o desafio